 By "styling," I don't mean that I pull out heat tools and hair spray.
 Not even close.
 Sometimes it's as simple as stashing a cute and convenient hair accessory in my beach bag or plaiting my hair post-swim.
 The key to a perfect summer hairstyle, I've found, is simplicity—something that has an effortless and fun-loving Mamma Mia! vibe but still keeps my hair secured up and off of my face.
 Keep scrolling to see 10 easy ways to achieve summer hair perfection.

-Instead of a single plait, try separating your hair into four equal parts and braiding each one down.
+Instead of a single braid, try separating your hair into four equal parts and braiding each one down.
 It requires little to no effort and results in this cool-girl look.
 Leave the ends to puff out freely for contrast.
-If you have time to spare, add a rose-petal lip by pressing a little bit of RMS Lip Shine in Content ($25) onto your pout using your ring finger.
-It's a similar rich berry red color.

 Speaking of hair accessories, take inspiration from Stephanie Liu Hjelmeseth of the blog Honey & Silk, and pin half of your hair back with a single hair clip.
 It's quick, easy, and simple, yet it looks romantic and refined.
 Head over to her page to see the exact one she used.
 We like using Madewell's Chunky Circle Hair Clip ($13).